 The Literacy Council of Crittenden County is a non-profit educational program designed to help fight illiteracy in Crittenden County.
 Through the Literacy Council of Crittenden County, adults who have problems with reading and writing can receive free instruction.
 The Literacy Council can also help students who desire to become American Citizens prepare for the American Citizenship Test.
 Students are taught by trained volunteers in one-to-one or small group instructional settings.
 Classes are held on the ASU Mid-South campus as well as in various off-campus locations.
-Additional information about adult literacy services can be obtained by calling (870)733-6763 or by visiting the Literacy Council Office on the ASU Mid-South campus in the Arkansas Workforce Building.
+Additional information about adult literacy services can be obtained by calling (870)733-6871 or by visiting the Literacy Council Office on the ASU Mid-South campus in the Arkansas Workforce Building.

-The Adult Education Department at ASU Mid-South can also offer TANF (Temporary Assistance for Needy Families) and SNAP E&T (SNAP Employment and Training) services for qualifying students.
+The Adult Education Department at ASU Mid-South can also offer SNAP E&T (SNAP Employment and Training) services for qualifying students.